Rwanda

 Exports of goods and services are subject to VAT at 0%.
 Supplies to privileged persons, such as goods imported for official purposes of diplomatic missions, supplies made under special arrangements between the government of Rwanda and donors, and supplies or importation made under special technical aid agreements, are subject to VAT at 0%.
 Persons entitled to zero rating of goods or supplies received by them are required to pay VAT at the time of receiving the supply and then apply for a refund of the VAT paid or rather engage a revenue authority so they can affix a signature and a stamp on the VAT invoices so that the VAT is not paid on such invoices.

-Some supplies are exempt from VAT, the main categories being supply of clean water service, goods and services for health purposes, educational materials and services, transport services, books and newspapers, financial and insurance services, lending or leasing interests in land or building for residential purposes, funeral services, energy supplies, all unprocessed agricultural and livestock products, mobile handsets, and equipment for information, communication, and technology.
+Some supplies are exempt from VAT, the main categories being supply of clean water service; goods and services for health purposes; educational materials and services; transport services except land transport; books, newspapers, and journals; financial and insurance services; lending or leasing interests in land or building for residential purposes; funeral services; energy supplies; lease of exempted goods; all unprocessed agricultural and livestock products; agricultural insurance services; gaming activities; goods and services for a special economic zone; goods sold in customs; aircraft and its spare parts/maintenance tools; and imported electric vehicles and accessories.

 Suppliers who provide zero-rated services or goods are entitled to recover input VAT incurred in making the supply.
 This is unlike exempt supplies, where input VAT recovery is not allowed.
 Therefore, zero rating is preferable to exemption.